Crypto Crash: Will Crypto Rise Again?

 Can we predict a crypto crash?

-In general, no one can predict when another crypto collapse will occur.
+In general, no one can predict bitcoin price or when another crypto collapse will occur.
 China's crackdown and global calls for increased regulation might affect crypto's decentralization, while environmental issues remain a problem.

 Given bitcoin's volatile nature, it is feasible that it will regain momentum in the future (perhaps weeks, months, or even years down the line).